OM sham shanaishcharaye samah

 Life-force vitality starts out fairly low due to most resources being deployed in battle.

 Yet reserves of available life-force increase over time.
-Shani gives better results with age, and the second half of life is always better with this placement.
+Restrictive Shani gives better results with the limitations of age.
+The second half of life is typically easier.